-"The Board should be responsible for risk governance and should ensure that the organisation develops and executes a comprehensive and robust system of risk management.
-The Board should ensure the maintenance of a sound internal control system."
+"The Board should be responsible for Risk Governance and should ensure that the Organisation develops and executes a comprehensive and robust system of Risk Management.
+The Board should ensure the maintenance of a sound Internal Control System."

-The Board of Directors is ultimately responsible for risk governance and strategy, while ensuring management develops and implements a robust system for risk management.
-Besides other responsibilities, the Board has to determine the key risks that could impact the achievement of its corporate objectives and take appropriate action to mitigate them.
-It is also required to decide on the extent of risks that the Company is willing to take or bear in order to achieve its strategic objectives.
+The Board of Directors has the ultimate responsibility for Risk Governance and Strategy; it also ensures that Management develops and implements a robust system for Risk Management.
+Besides other responsibilities, the Board determines the Key Risks that could impact the achievement of its corporate objectives and take appropriate action to mitigate them.
+It should also decide on the extent of Risks that the Company is willing to take and bear in order to achieve its strategic objectives and set-up acceptable level of appetite and tolerance.